Staff

 Meet the part-time staff—artists themselves, by the way—who work hard to fulfill Base’s mission to elevate experimentation and put flexible, exceptional space in reach of artists.

-Julia Sloane, Programs and Operations Manager Originally from North Carolina, Julia Sloane is a multifaceted artist and producer with a love for experimental performance.
-Sloane received a BFA in Dance from Cornish College of the Arts in 2015; since then, she has worked professionally with Dayna Hanson, Peggy Piacenza, Heather Kravas, Jody Kuehner/Cherdonna, and Kate Wallich, among other projects.
+Originally from North Carolina, Julia Sloane is a queer, multifaceted artist with a love for experimental performance.
+Sloane received a BFA in Dance from Cornish College of the Arts in 2015; since then, she has worked professionally with Dayna Hanson, Heather Kravas, Peggy Piacenza, Cherdonna Shinatra, and Kate Wallich, among other projects.
 Her own work has been presented in Northwest NextFest and Trigger: New Dance Happenings, as well as in multiple self-produced dance films.
-Sloane currently resides in NYC, working as a freelance dance artist and Pilates instructor.
+Most recently, she co-produced and performed in Dayna Hanson’s latest short film.
+Sloane currently resides in NYC, working as a freelance dance artist, producer, grant writer and Pilates instructor.

 Aaron Butler, Technical Director